How to Make Values Intrinsic to Your Organization's Success

-- determine if these are the right values for your workplace; and
+- Determine if these are the right values for your workplace

 In a prior article, what values are was discussed.
 Why you want to identify values and where values fit within your workplace was also reviewed.
 This article moves the process of identifying workplace values to the next step.
 It provides a process for you to follow when you want to embrace the fact that the right values are intrinsic to your organization's success.